Halberstadt–Blankenburg railway: Freight operations

 Freight traffic operates to the lime works over the Rübeland Railway.
 Until the power was removed from the Rübeland Railway’s overhead line in 2005, haulage of traffic in Blankenburg was changed from electric to Diesel locomotives, mostly of class 232 or class 241.
 These locomotives then took over the haulage to Halberstadt.
 To avoid the need to reverse in Blankenburg, a bypass curve exists north of the station.

 Passenger services

 Passenger services run on the line every hour.
 After 1989, class 202 locomotives were often used for hauling passenger trains.
 From 2000, passenger trains from Halberstadt connected with services to Elbingerode on the Rübeland Railway, which ended in 2005.
 There were operated by push-pull trains, hauled by Class 218 diesel locomotives.
 Connex Sachsen Anhalt, now called Transdev Sachsen-Anhalt, took over operations in 2005.
 Alstom Coradia LINT diesel multiple units have since been used.

 Peculiarity

-A special feature of the line is that the tracks of the Halberstädter tramway are crossed twice in Halberstadt.
+A special feature of the line is that there are two level crossings with the tracks of the Halberstadt tramway.